Chuksugo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath
 - Write a script that displays the result of `BREATH` to the power of `LOVE`.

+### 11. There are 10 types of people in the world -- Those who understand binary, and those who don't
+- Write a script that converts a number from base 2 to base 10.